 Dance Copyright © Ernst van Brakel, 1990.

-Click the button in the middle of the picture below to see an amazing animation, created by Ariel Barton, of 16 origami cranes doing the dance!
+Click the image on the right to see an amazing animation, created by Ariel Barton, of 16 origami cranes doing the dance!
 Just don't rely on it — there are a few design quirks!

 Format: 6 couples longways

 |A1:||In fours, right-hand star (6 steps); left-hand star.
 Single-file anti-clockwise half-way round the whole set, finishing opposite partner (12 steps).|

 |A2:||In the same fours, lett-hand star; right-hand star.
 Single-file clockwise half-way round the whole set, finishing home.|